 Happy weekend!
 Time to kick back and catch up on all the education, science and maker news you might have missed this week.
 So without further ado, here’s our weekly ‘best of the web’ reading list.

 Sophia Atherton is a Year 6 teacher and ICT Coordinator at Bonner Primary School in Bethnal Green, London.
 The school started using pi-top in February 2017 as part of their unique Enrichment programme.

 This keynote was delivered at our Learning by Making event in Los Angeles by Jenny Kostka, Learning Experience Designer at pi-top.

-Welcome to another week of ‘what we’ve been reading’, our weekly round-up of the latest education, making, and learning stories.
+Welcome to another week of ‘what we’ve been reading’, our weekly round-up of the latest technology, education, making, and learning stories.